ordinals/ord/docs/src/guides/wallet.md

 ```
 ord wallet send --fee-rate <FEE_RATE> <ADDRESS> <RUNES_AMOUNT>
 ```
-where `RUNES_AMOUNT` is the number of runes to send and the ticker.
-For example if you want to send 1000 of the EXAMPLE rune, you would use `1000EXAMPLE`.
+where `RUNES_AMOUNT` is the number of runes to send, a `:` character, and the name of the rune.
+For example if you want to send
+1000 of the EXAMPLE rune, you would use `1000:EXAMPLE`.

 See the pending transaction with: